tullo/high-performance-go/05-Memory-and-Garbage-Collector.md

 ## 5.1 Garbage collector world view

-Over time the Go GC has moved from a pure stop the world collector to a concurrent, non compacting, collector.
+Over time the Go GC has moved from a pure stop the world collector to a `concurrent, non compacting, collector`.

 This is because the Go GC is designed for **low latency servers** and **interactive applications**.